spartypkp/iwanttobeanaiengineer/projectDocumentation.md

 6. **MVP Technical Achievements**
    - **Schema Serialization**: Created a sophisticated schema serialization system to transform Sanity schema objects into JSON-serializable formats that can be passed to the API while preserving type information and validation rules
-   - **Conversation Management**: Implemented a complete conversation storage and retrieval system in Supabase that maintains context across sessions
+   - **Conversation Management**: Implemented a complete conversation storage and retrieval system in Supabase.
+Conversations, including all message parts (text, tool calls, tool results), are stored in a `JSONB` field, aligning with Vercel AI SDK best practices for structured message data.
+This fixed previous issues related to incomplete UI rendering when loading from the database.
    - **API Integration**: Built a robust API route using Claude 3.7 Sonnet via AI SDK with streaming support and proper tool calling
-   - **Tool Implementation**: Created specialized tools for content operations:
+   - **Tool Implementation**: Exclusively uses a suite of advanced Sanity tools for content operations:
      - `writeTool`: Updates document fields with proper nested path handling
      - `deleteTool`: Deletes values at any path
      - `arrayTool`: Handles array operations (append, prepend, insert, remove, replace)
      - `queryTool`: Finds documents to operate on

-   - **Message History**: Implemented robust message storage with sequence tracking and structured message parts to maintain conversation order and tool call visibility
+   - **Message History**: Implemented robust message storage with sequence tracking and structured message parts (using `JSONB`) to maintain conversation order and full tool call/result visibility.
    - **Real-time Responses**: Added streaming support with typing indicators for a natural chat experience
    - **Error Handling**: Implemented comprehensive error handling with graceful degradation
    - **Context Awareness**: Developed a system prompt that provides document awareness and schema understanding